Inca City of Machu Picchu: ecstasy or disappointment?

 From Cusco to Aguas Calientes

-Once in Cusco you have to find a way to get to Aguas Calientes, the small village that seems to have been created only to take all money of those who go to Machu Picchu.
+Once you arrive in Cusco, you need to find a way to get to Aguas Calientes, the small village that seems to have been created solely to exploit the tourists who go to Machu Picchu.

 To make it simple, there are 4 solutions:

-1. Gipsy Trip: from the square of Cusco leave the colectivos (shared vans, classic means of transport throughout South America) to Hidroelectrica.
+1. Gipsy mode: colectivos (shared vans, the classic means of transport throughout South America) depart from Cusco square for Hidroelectrica.
 The cost of this trip is about USD 10.

 From Hidroelectica you walk for about 30 km until the village of Aguas Calientes.